This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy generally has the equipment and facilities it needs to provide its services adequately.
+The pharmacy has the necessary equipment and facilities to provide its services safely.
+And it maintains its facilities and equipment adequately.

 Pharmacy details